python2upm/Anti-Gromming-Detection-ChatApp/README.md

 ## Anti-Grooming Detection ChatApp

 This project implements a user-consent, on-device NLP pipeline for detecting grooming behavior in chat conversations.
-Unlike server-side monitoring, our design ensures that analysis only runs when the user explicitly requests it — via a “Scan Conversation” button.
+Unlike server-side monitoring, our design ensures that analysis only runs when the user explicitly requests via a “Scan Conversation” button.
 This approach prioritizes privacy, transparency, and legal compliance, while still delivering robust detection capabilities.

 ## Features
 1. User-Controlled Scanning